Carlos Páez Vilaró: Life and work

 Páez Vilaró remained active in European and African culture, as well.
 He remained close with numerous friends from his days in Paris in the late 1950s, particularly Brigitte Bardot and Pablo Picasso, and in 1967, established a film production company ("Dahlia") with the help of European industrialists Gerard Leclery and Gunther Sachs.
 He traveled in numerous West African nations to make a documentary, Batouk, with director Jean-Jacques Manigot and poet Aimé Césaire.

 The artist's first marriage, to Madelón Rodríguez Gómez, though brief, produced three children.
-One of them, Carlos "Carlitos" Páez Rodríguez, would later join the Stella Maris College "Old Christians" Rugby team; on 13 October 1972, Uruguayan Air Force Flight 571 carrying the team crashed in the forbidding Andes range, between Chile and Mendoza Province, Argentina.
-Páez Vilaró joined the search and rescue mission for the 45 passengers, of which 16 survived, including his son, with whom he was reunited shortly after their 23 December rescue.

 Páez Vilaró experienced difficulties in other areas of his life.
 He met Annette Deussen, an Argentine tourist, in 1976, and she had his child in 1984.
 Deussen was married to another man at the time, and the marriage dissolved in 1986; she and Páez Vilaró married in 1989.
 Her former spouse, however, continued his legal fight for the child for over a decade, even after Páez Vilaró's paternity was established by tests.
 The matter was ultimately resolved in the Páez Vilarós' favor in 1999.

 He continued to create murals and sculptures for various government offices, corporate headquarters, private homes, and other buildings.
 He created 12 murals in Argentina, 16 in Brazil, 4 in Chad, 3 in Chile, 4 in Gabon, 11 in the United States, and 30 in his native Uruguay, as well as a scattering of works elsewhere in Africa and in the Polynesian islands.
 He also designed a non-denominational chapel for a cemetery without crosses or headstones in San Isidro, Buenos Aires and rebuilt an abandoned house in nearby Tigre in 1989 in the manner of Casapueblo; he considered the San Isidro chapel his "greatest work".
 In his last years the artist divided his time between Casapueblo and "Bengala," his Tigre residence.

 On 24 February 2014, Páez Vilaró died at the age of 90 at his home Casapueblo, in Punta Ballena.

 His son stated in reaction to his father's death: "I hope he rests in peace.
 I've never seen a guy who works that much, and I mean it.
 He worked up until yesterday."

+Crash of Uruguayan Air Force Flight 571

+Carlos "Carlitos" Páez Rodríguez, Vilaro's son from his marriage to Madelón Rodríguez Gómez, was involved in the crash of Uruguayan Air Force Flight 571 on 13 October 1972.
+The plane was carrying alumni of the Stella Maris College, known as the "Old Christians" Rugby team, and their supporters.
+It crashed in the Andes range, between Chile and Mendoza Province, Argentina.
+Páez Vilaró was a leader in the search and rescue mission for the 45 passengers, of which 16 survived, including his son Carlitos, with whom he was reunited shortly after their 23 December rescue.

+Carlos Páez Rodríguez portrays Vilaro reading the official list of names of survivors during a radio broadcast in the 2023 film about the crash, Society of the Snow.